 Presented by the African Student Association (ASA)

-Wazobia" is a word comprised of three different African dialects, Hausa, Igbo, and Yoruba, which are all translated to mean "come."
-"Wa,” in the Yoru-ba language, "Zo," in the Igbo language, and "Bia," in the Hausa language.
-As a collective, the executive board members of the African Student Association decided to make the theme for this year's Wazobia, “Bahel: Keeping our Tradition”.
-Bahel is the Ahmeric word for Traditional.
-This year's theme is a tributube to ancient and Traditional Africa which is mostly looked down upon.
-We choose this theme as a clear message that it is time for Africans to reclaim their roots.
-We want to reclaim the villages, the rafias, the soupy and slimy dishes of the African Culture.
-We believe that this part of the African History is as important as the post colonial hybrid African Culture we currently see represented in pop culture.
-Thus, ASA invites you to learn about the origins of the African Culture through an Informative scavenger hunt, the words of an Ankara designer, and many more.
+"Wazobia" is a word comprised of three different African dialects, Hausa, Igbo, and Yoruba, which are all translated to mean "come."
+"Wa" in the Yoru-ba language, "Zo," in the Igbo language, and "Bia," in the Hausa language.
+As a collective, the executive board members of the African Student Association decided to make the theme for this year's Wazobia "Nakupenda: It's all about Love."
+Nakupenda is the Swahili word for I love you.
+This year's theme is a tribute to an old east-African lullaby "Nakupenda Malaika".
+This song has been sung from African mothers in ancient Africa to African power house Miriam Makeba in front of predominantly white crowds in South Africa fractured by apartheid.
+We chose this theme as a clear message that Africa's most powerful weapon will always be love.
+We believe that sharing our love for our culture is what we need the most, especially during those unprecedented times.
+Thus, ASA invites you to learn about our Nakupenda through games that remind us of home, a collaborative panel, and the comeback of our Diaspora celebration, Wazobia.

 For more information, email firstname.lastname@example.org.